kunalydv-2000/30-Days-python-challenge/README.md

 ---

-# day - 1
+# Day - 1
-## variables = "variables are used to store data in programming languages.
+## Variables = "variables are used to store data in programming languages.
 They can hold different types of data such as numbers, strings, and objects.

-## data types = the different types of data that can be stored in variables.
+## Data Types = the different types of data that can be stored in variables.
 Some common data types include:
 - int: used to store whole numbers (e.g., 1, 2, 3)
 - float: used to store decimal numbers (e.g., 3.14, 2.5)